josegherran/h0-hack-the-zero-stack/SPEC.md

 The product is designed to be monetizable from day one, with a clear free-to-paid conversion path, a pricing model grounded in the value delivered (one avoided bad clause pays for years of subscription), and a roadmap that extends naturally into enterprise features, multi-language support, and legal marketplace integrations.

-The technical choices — presigned S3 uploads, async Lambda analysis, Vercel AI SDK streaming, and Aurora PostgreSQL's relational + JSONB hybrid model — are each justified by concrete constraints and tradeoffs, not convenience.
+The technical choices — presigned S3 uploads, async Lambda analysis, Vercel AI SDK streaming with Amazon Bedrock, and Aurora PostgreSQL's relational + JSONB hybrid model — are each justified by concrete constraints and tradeoffs, not convenience.
+Using Anthropic Claude 3.5 Sonnet via Amazon Bedrock keeps the entire AI pipeline within AWS: Lambda authenticates via IAM role, no external API key is needed, and all LLM traffic stays on AWS's private network.
 The result is a system that can handle real contract volumes, real team collaboration, and real business decisions.

 > **Legal Disclaimer:** ContractLens is an AI-powered assistance tool.
 It does not constitute legal advice and does not replace consultation with a qualified attorney.
 Always consult a legal professional before signing important documents.

 ---

-*ContractLens SPEC v1.0.0 — H01 Hackathon (h01.devpost.com) — June 2026*
+*ContractLens SPEC v1.1.0 — H01 Hackathon (h01.devpost.com) — June 2026*